Bayesian semiparametric long memory models for discretized event data: Discussion

 \section{Discussion}

 In this article, we proposed a novel class of models for characterizing long range dependence in discretized event data, along with a Bayesian approach to inference under these models.
 We are particularly motivated by bird vocalization studies, and indeed are involved in ongoing collaborations collecting many such datasets across the globe in order to obtain new insights into biodiversity, interactions among species, and the role of biotic and abiotic factors.
-The proposed class of FRAP models provide an important starting point for building realistic models for these emerging datasets.
+The proposed class of FRAP models provide an important starting point for building realistic models for these emerging datasets as well as related datasets from precipitation and storm event modeling.
 Immediate next directions are to add complexity to the models in order to more realistically characterize structure in the data, ranging from spatial dependence to covariate effects.
 Such extensions are conceptually quite straightforward.

 There are several other important directions that are potentially less trivial.
 The first is to broaden the class of models from a latent fractional Brownian motion to a broader class of stochastic processes with long range dependence.
 This may include long range modifications to usual Gaussian process covariance kernels (eg, Matern), as well as non-Gaussian cases; e.g, Levy processes, alpha-stable processes, etc. The second critical direction is developing much faster computational algorithms.
 There is an immense literature on algorithms for accelerating computation in Gaussian process models, but to our knowledge very little consideration of the case in which there is long range dependence.
 In our motivating applications, we are faced with immense datasets containing automated recordings over time at many different locations around the world.
 To scale up to such datasets, we plan to consider divide-and-conquer algorithms and variational approximations, among other directions.